 Explore our range of online training, recorded lectures and up and coming events.

 A presentation on the structural design of the award-winning stadium, including a look at the cable-net roof.

 Chief of the Structural Awards Judging Panel, Professor Tim Ibell, discusses his role and what factors help the judges select a winner of the Supreme Award for Structural Engineering Excellence.

 John Roberts discusses his work on the British Airways i360, a remarkable new attraction on the Brighton seafront which was presented with the Supreme Award for Structural Engineering Excellence at The Structural Awards 2017.

-Dr Bill Harvey, an engineer who has worked on bridges for over 40 years, explains the Elevarch project.
-This remarkable cost-effective solution to a common rail engineering challenge won the Award for Outstanding Value at the Structural Awards 2017.
+Dr Bill Harvey explains the Elevarch project - winner of the Award for Outstanding Value at the Structural Awards 2017.

 A presentation on Beijing's tallest building, looking at how the award winning project came together.

 A presentation on the roof structure of the award winning project.